neondatabase/website/content/docs/introduction/billing.md

 ## Active time

-The _Active time_ metric is a usage metric rather than a billing metric.
-It is a factor of the _Compute time_ <u>billing</u> metric.
-It tracks the number of active compute hours per month for all computes in a Neon project.
+_Active time_ tracks the number of compute hours per month for all computes in a Neon project.
 The hours that a compute is in an `Idle` state due to [auto-suspension](../reference/glossary#auto-suspend-compute) are not counted as _Active time_.
-The **Neon Free Tier** limits non-primary branch computes to 100 hours of _Active time_ per month, but there is no _Active time_ limit on the primary branch compute.
-For more information, see [Free Tier](../introduction/technical-preview-free-tier).

 ## Compute time

-The _Compute time_ billing metric measures the amount of computing capacity used within a given time period.
-Neon takes a measure of computing capacity at a defined interval and averages those values to calculate _Compute time_.
-The minium interval is 12 seconds.
-Computing capacity is based on _Compute Units (CU)_.
+_Compute time_ is compute capacity multiplied by _Active time_ hours.
+Neon measures compute capacity at a defined interval and averages those values to calculate _Compute time_.
+The minimum interval is 12 seconds.
+Compute capacity is based on _Compute Units (CU)_.
 A CU in Neon is 1 vCPU and 4 GB of RAM.
-A Neon [compute endpoint](../reference/glossary/#compute-endpoint) can have anywhere from .25 to 7 CUs.
-A connection from a client or application activates a compute endpoint and its CUs.
-Activity on the connection keeps the compute endpoint and its CUs in an `Active` state.
-A defined period of inactivity places the compute endpoint and its CUs into an `Idle` state.
+A Neon [compute](../reference/glossary/#compute-endpoint) can have anywhere from .25 to 7 CUs.
+A connection from a client or application activates a compute and its CUs.
+Activity on the connection keeps the compute and its CUs in an `Active` state.
+A defined period of inactivity places the compute and its CUs into an `Idle` state.

 Factors that affect the amount of compute time include:

-- The number of active compute endpoints
+- The number of active computes
-- The number of CUs per compute endpoint
+- The number of CUs per computes
-- Neon's _Auto-suspend compute_ feature, which suspends a compute endpoint (and its CUs) after a period of inactivity.
+- Neon's _Auto-suspend compute_ feature, which suspends a compute after a period of inactivity.
 The default is five minutes.
 - Neon's _Configurable auto-suspend compute_ feature, which allows you to configure or disable the timeout period for the _Auto-suspend compute_ feature.
-- Neon's _Autoscaling_ feature, which allows you to set a minimum and maximum number of CUs for each compute endpoint.
+- Neon's _Autoscaling_ feature, which allows you to set a minimum and maximum number of CUs for each compute.
 The number of active CUs scale up and down based on workload.

 <Admonition type="note">
 Neon uses a small amount of compute time, included in your billed amount, to perform a periodic check to ensure that your computes can start and read and write data.